Diets and lifestyles can have a huge impact on our relationships with family, friends and romantic partners.

 Pescatarians are most likely to have persuaded a partner to change their diet

-Contrary to popular belief, vegans aren’t the only ones trying to instigate diet changes in their partners.
-Pescatarians are the most likely to have tried to persuade their partner to change their diet (19.2%), closely followed by vegans (17.7%).
+Contrary to popular belief, vegans aren’t the biggest culprits for trying to instigate diet changes in their partners.
+Pescatarians are actually the most likely to have tried to persuade their partner to change their diet (19.2%), closely followed by vegans (17.7%).
 Meat eaters are least likely, with 8.3%.

 14.7% of vegetarians and 14.5% of vegans admitted to having changed their diet for a partner, while only 6.1% of meat eaters and 5.1% of pescatarians have.

-When it comes to openness to changing one’s diet, 40.3% of vegans said they would change their diet for their partner, followed by 40% for vegetarians.
+When it comes to openness to changing one’s diet, just over a quarter of Brits (25.8%) would be open to making the switch, with 44.9% giving a staunch “no” to the idea.
+40.3% of vegans said they would change their diet for their partner, followed by 40% for vegetarians.
 By contrast only 22.5% of meat eaters were open to changing their diet, suggesting that those on plant-based diets are perhaps more open and flexible to change generally.

 Diet & political views more important for vegans and veggies than the average Brit